 Is it forgetfulness, a "senior moment," or Alzheimer's disease (AD)?
 The following slides are designed to present some signs of Alzheimer's disease.
-About 1 in 3 people over the age of 65 that die have either Alzheimer's disease or another type of dementia.
+Approximately 1 in 3 people over the age of 65 who die have either Alzheimer's disease or another type of dementia.
 Over 5 million people in the U.S. currently have Alzheimer's disease.

 In early Alzheimer's, memory loss, especially of short-term memories, becomes noticeable.
 Forgotten recent conversations and repeated similar questions become more frequent.
 A change in speech, such as not remembering common words, becomes more noticeable in people with Alzheimer's disease.
 Although this may happen occasionally with people, such memory problems become more frequent and progressively worse in Alzheimer's disease patients.

 Mood swings, poor judgment, and changes in appearance (poor hygiene, wearing soiled clothing), and confusion about previously commonly-performed tasks are some of the behavior changes seen in Alzheimer's disease patients, especially as the disease progresses.

 If there are signs of Alzheimer's in a person, that person should be evaluated by their physician when symptoms first arise.
 The doctor can help distinguish Alzheimer's disease from other treatable health problems like thyroid problems or electrolyte imbalances that may cause similar symptoms.

 Diagnosis of Alzheimer's disease is based on clinical criteria; there is no definitive test currently available for Alzheimer's disease.
 Mental status tests can help evaluate the patient's mental and memory function.
 Other blood tests, brain scans (CT, MRI, PET, or SPECT), electroencephalograms (EEGs), and others are used to determine if there are other causes (metabolic, stroke, brain tumor) that could be causing the Alzheimer's disease symptoms.